Graph Neural Networks in Recommender Systems: A Survey: Social Recommendation

-Users in social enhanced recommender systems are involved in two types of networks, one is the user-item bipartite graph and the other is the social graph.
-In order to enhance the user preference representation by leveraging social information, there are two strategies for combining the information from these two networks, \begin{itemize} \item one is to learn the user representation from these two networks respectively~\cite{wu2019neural,fan2019graph,wu2019dual} and then integrate them into the final preference vector, as illustrated in Figure~\ref{fig:socialA_model}; \item another is to combine the two networks into one unified network~\cite{wu2020diffnet++} and apply GNN to propagate information, as illustrated in Figure~\ref{fig:socialB_model}. \end{itemize}
+Users in social recommendatioin are involved in two types of relationships, one is the user-item interactions and the other is the social graph.
+To enhance the user preference representation by leveraging social information, there are two strategies for combining the information from these two networks,

+$\bullet$ to learn the user representation from these two networks respectively~\cite{wu2019neural,fan2019graph,wu2019dual} and then integrate them into the final preference vector, as illustrated in Figure~\ref{fig:socialA_model};

+$\bullet$ to combine the two networks into one unified network~\cite{wu2020diffnet++} and apply GNN to propagate information, as illustrated in Figure~\ref{fig:socialB_model}.

 The advantage of the first strategy lies in two aspects: on the one hand, we can differentiate the depth of diffusion process of two networks since they are treated separately; on the other hand, any advanced method for user-item bipartite graph can be directly applied, and for social network, a homogeneous graph, GNN techniques are extremely suitable for simulating the influence process since they are originally proposed for homogeneous graphs.
-Here are two representative methods.
-Following the SVD++~\cite{koren2008factorization} framework, DiffNet~\cite{wu2019neural} combines the user representations from two spaces with sum-pooling operation, where the user preference in the item space is obtained by applying mean-pooling over the historical items, and the user representation in the social network is learned by leveraging GNN.
-Note that taking the average representation of interacted item embeddings as the user preference in the item space is equivalent to aggregate one-hop neighbors for the user vector in the view of GNN.
-DiffNet~\cite{wu2019neural} simply combines the user representations from two graphs with linear addition.
-To fully integrate these two latent factors, GraphRec~\cite{fan2019graph} applies multi-layer MLPs over the concatenated vector to enhance the feature interactions by leveraging non-linearity operations.
+As for the integration of the user representations learned from two relationships, there are two main mechanisms, \emph{i.e.}, linearity combination and non-linearity combination.
+Among the linearity combination, DiffNet~\cite{wu2019neural} treats the user representations from two spaces equally, and combines them with a sum-pooling operation.
+Instead of an equal-weight combination, DANSER~\cite{wu2019dual} dynamically allocates weights according to the user-item paired features.
+Among the non-linearity combination, multi-layer perceptrons over the concatenated vector are widely adopted to enhance the feature interactions~\cite{fan2019graph,GNN-SoR,SR-HGNN}.